brendancooley/gunboats/gunboats.md

 ### Government Preferences

-Governments value a combination of consumer welfare, producer profits, and tariff revenue.^[Goverments value only the component of consumer welfare derived from the consumption of manufactured goods.
-With Cobb-Douglas utility and constant returns to scale technology in the agricultural sector, consumers will derive a constant utility from their consumption of agricultural goods $V_i^y$.
-Thus, total consumer indirect utility $V_i$ is equal to $V_i^x$ up to a constant.]
+Governments value a combination of consumer welfare and producer profits.
 With these quantities derived, we can write
 \begin{equation} \label{eq:G}
-G_i(\tau_i, \tau_j | a_i) = a_i V_i^x(\tau_i) + \Pi_i(\tau_i, \tau_j) + r_i(\tau_i)
+G_i(\bm{\tau} | a_i) = a_i V_i(\tau_i) + \Pi_i(\tau_i, \tau_j)
 \end{equation}

-The exogenous parameter $a_i > 0$ controls the relative weight the government places on consumer welfare, relative to profits and revenue.
+The exogenous parameter $a_i$ controls the relative weight the government places on consumer welfare, relative to profits and revenue.
 This conception of government preferences follows @Grossman1994, in which $a_i$ represents the value the government places on campaign contributions relative to consumer welfare.^[In their model, firms lobby for protective tariffs (or export subsidies), promising campaign contributions in exchange for policy deviations from the consumer welfare-maximizing ideal. @Grossman1996 provide additional microfoundations for this objective function in a model of electoral competition, in which the government can employ campaign contributions to influence the vote choice of "uneducated" voters.]

 I take $a_i$ as a measure of the representativeness of $i$'s government.
 When $a_i$ is small (high bias), the government privileges the narrow interests of firms and its own revenue.
 As $a_i$ gets larger (low bias), the welfare of consumers plays a larger role in determining the governments' preferences.
 If democracies are more sensitive to the interests of consumers, then we would expect them to have higher values of $a_i$ than autocracies.